 Some people prefer to practice alone but consider using a few friends or trusted colleagues as a test audience.
 It's a good way to make sure your material is clear and easy to understand.

 Keep practicing till you feel you know your material inside out.
 This will help you deliver a polished presentation when it's time.
+If you're presenting online, Jared Karol suggests:

 To learn more about presenting in public, read our public speaking guide: